S2O: Static to Openable Enhancement for Articulated 3D Objects: Conclusion

 \section{Conclusion}

 We proposed the \ourtasklong (\ourtask) task: enhancing static 3D meshes with openable parts in an end-to-end framework.
 We curated two datasets and systematically evaluated methods to tackle the task in our framework.
 Our experiments highlight the deficiencies of existing datasets and methods, and suggest open challenges for future work.
+Finally, we find that our pipeline generalizes to shapes outside of the datasets we evaluate on, and demonstrates automated annotation capabilities, as shown in the supplement.

-We focused solely on openable parts.
+\mypara{Limitations.} We focused solely on openable parts.
 However, real objects possess a broader range of articulated parts.
 Generalization of the task and methods to a broader set of motions is an interesting direction.
-Moreover, our work was limited by the sparsity of available datasets with part and motion annotations, as well as the biases resulting in lack of diversity of objects in these datasets.
-Extension of our work by curating larger openable 3D object datasets that match the statistics of large-scale 3D object datasets will improve the predictiveness of benchmarking to practical settings.
+Our work was also limited by the sparsity of available datasets with part and motion annotations, as well as biases due to lack of diversity of objects.
+Extension of our work by curating larger openable 3D object datasets can improve the predictiveness of benchmarking to practical settings.

-Despite these limitations, we believe our work can help establish a unified framework and systematic benchmark for future work toward enabling large-scale interactive 3D object datasets.
+Despite these limitations, we believe our work establishes a unified framework and systematic benchmark for future work on large-scale articulated 3D object datasets.

 \mypara{Acknowledgments.} This work was funded in part by a CIFAR AI Chair, a Canada Research Chair, NSERC Discovery Grant, and enabled by support from the \href{https://alliancecan.ca/}{Digital Research Alliance of Canada}.
 We would like to thank Hou In Derek Pun, Isabelle Kwan, Hou In Ivan Tam, Jiayi Liu, Kian Hosseinkhani, Mrinal Goshalia, Samuel Antunes Miranda and Xingguang Yan for their help annotating the data.
 We also thank Armin Kavian, Austin T. Wang, Han-Hung Lee, Jiayi Liu, Qirui Wu and ZeMing Gong for helpful discussions and feedback.